 traditional approach.
-The electronic health record (EHR) system is at the forefront of implementation in healthcare institutions to enhance the quality of healthcare.5
+The electronic health record (EHR) system is at the forefront of implementation in healthcare institutions to enhance the quality of healthcare.

-The EHR system is a digital way of capturing, storing, and using patient information by authorised healthcare providers to deliver healthcare services effectively.6 EHR systems enable data-driven clinical decision-making to improve healthcare quality.
-Gatiti et al7 noted that the proper adoption of EHR systems could boost the quality of healthcare by enhancing patient safety and ensuring effective, efficient, timely, equitable and patient-centred care.
+The EHR system is a digital way of capturing, storing, and using patient information by authorised healthcare providers to deliver healthcare services effectively.
+EHR systems enable data-driven clinical decision-making to improve healthcare quality.
+Gatiti et al noted that the proper adoption of EHR systems could boost the quality of healthcare by enhancing patient safety and ensuring effective, efficient, timely, equitable and patient-centred care.

 Despite the benefits of EHR systems, problems or unintended consequences are hampering the successful adoption and use of EHR systems in healthcare settings.
-The most common are physician burn-out,^{8-10} failure of expectations,8 EHR market saturation,8 innovation vacuum,8 data obfuscation,8 interoperability,11 privacy in data sharing,12 protracted to complete tasks,13 interruption of tasks and workarounds at point of care13 and misalignment of technology and clinical context.11 In addition to these, DeWane et al14 and Gagnon et al15 noted data duplication errors during decision-making, intermittent system delays and workflow interruptions as unintended consequences of EHR systems.
-Generally, unintended consequences could have a severe impact on the diagnostic and therapeutic processes undertaken by healthcare professionals at points of care, eventually jeopardising patients' safety and well-being.13
+The most common are physician burn-out, failure of expectations, EHR market saturation, innovation vacuum, data obfuscation, interoperability, privacy in data sharing, the problems of the prob protracted to complete tasks, interruption of tasks and workarounds at point of care and misalignment of technology and clinical context.
+In addition to these, DeWane et al and Gagnon et al noted data duplication errors during decision-making, intermittent system delays and workflow interruptions as unintended consequences of EHR systems.
+Generally, unintended consequences could have a severe impact on the diagnostic and therapeutic processes undertaken by healthcare professionals at points of care, eventually jeopardising patients' safety and well-being.